BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 "We will," Draeven said.
 "Not today."

 Across the bay, the cage door faced a window with privacy film.
 Behind it, a light lifted and fell as if someone were breathing very quietly.
-That would be the cooling pads finding their rhythm, Mira would say later, not a soul, not a sleep, but a pattern that wanted to be understood.
+Later, Mira would explain it was simply the cooling pads settling into their rhythm.
+It was not a soul or a sleep, just a pattern waiting to be understood.

 "Medical," Draeven said.
 "You have a living Sunfan inbound to glass in one hour."